theupdateframework/python-tuf/docs/repository-library-design.md

 simultaneously:
-* Hides the complexity of loading and persisting metadata, and updating expiry and versions from the editing code (by putting it in the repository implementation – which may still be provided by the application)
+* Hides the complexity of loading and persisting metadata, and updating expiry and versions from the editing code (by putting it in the repository implementation that is defined in python-tuf but implemented by the application)
 * Still allows completely arbitrary edits on the metadata in question: now the library does not need to anticipate what application wants to do and on the other hand library can still provide e.g. snapshot functionality without knowing about the application decisions mentioned in previous point.

 Other designs do not seem to manage both of these.

+### How the components are used

 ![Design: How components are used](repository-library-design-usage.jpg)